 - Their desired margin and utilization rates (both of which can be assigned per role)

 Managers can then set those calculated billing rates as the role defaults, with a single click.

-All cost data is housed in Polaris PSA – for simplicity and to give SmartBudget full cost visibility.
+All cost data is housed in Polaris – for simplicity and to give SmartBudget full cost visibility.

 Benefits of using SmartBudget

 - SmartBudget allows project managers to view the default billing rates they should be assigning to achieve your organization’s desired margin, alongside the rates they’re actually using

 - SmartBudget houses all cost and billing rates and calculations in a single active system, minimizing overhead for managing this data and the risk of errors